hasolanor/CFD-porousmedia/README.md

 ### Solution schemes

+Both problems, the incompressible flow and scalar transport ones, are solved using OpenFOAM, a widely recognised open source package for CFD applications with a Finite Volume-based framework.

 #### Incompressible Flow

-Both problems, the incompressible flow and scalar transport ones, are solved using OpenFOAM, a widely recognised open source package for CFD applications with a Finite Volume-based framework.
-In particular, the incompressible flow problem is solved using the simpleFoam solver, which follows the Semi-Implicit Method for Pressure Linked Equations (SIMPLE) algorithm to estimate the velocity and pressure fields in the spatial domain.
+The incompressible flow problem is solved using the simpleFoam solver, which follows the Semi-Implicit Method for Pressure Linked Equations (SIMPLE) algorithm to estimate the velocity and pressure fields in the spatial domain.
 This algorithm shows a better performance with respect to the other ones available in OpenFOAM at the conditions of the experiments.
 The above is concluded from a convergence study presented in the Annex 2.

-The numerical solution schemes are presented below in Table 3.
+The numerical solution schemes for this problem are presented below in Table 3.

 <table>
   <caption style="text-align:right">Table 3.
 Numerical solution features for the incompressible flow problem.</caption>